Introduction

 Consultations

 Consider a lower threshold for trauma activation, especially in cases of penetrating chest injuries.
-Stable patients with chest trauma should be examined by the surgeon on duty.
+Stable individuals with chest trauma should be examined by the surgeon on duty.
 Thoracic surgeons should be involved early to consider surgical management of specific injuries.
 Immediate thoracic surgical intervention is required in the following situations:

-• Initial blood loss of at least 1,500 mL or greater than 200 mL/hour over 2 to 4 hours
+- Initial blood loss of at least 1500 mL or greater than 200 mL/hour over 2 to 4 hours

-• Massive contusion with significant ventilatory impairment
+- Massive contusion with significant ventilatory impairment

-• Tracheobronchial tree injury
+- Tracheobronchial tree injury

-• Vascular injury, including the heart or large vessels
+- Vascular injury, including the heart or large vessels

 The collaborative involvement of the interprofessional team, comprising healthcare professionals such as surgeons, emergency physicians, and critical care specialists, facilitates comprehensive evaluation and timely intervention.
 This approach ensures effective care coordination and optimized treatment strategies for patients with chest trauma.